rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `jarPickBlock`

 Causes Warded Jars and Node in a Jar to create an item with the current contents of the jar when pick-block is used, rather than an empty jar.
+Also fixes the WAILA tooltip for those blocks.